Children and Technology: All Your Questions AnsweredAll Posts

 - Stay safe when interacting with online users they don’t know

 It’s important to remember a lot of research to date has focused on the negative outcomes of childhood technology use.
 While you should be aware of the risks and take steps to avoid them, teaching your children to use technology in a positive way will impact them for the rest of their lives.

-Join today to see why more than 50 million teachers, students and parents love learning with Prodigy!
+Join today to see why more than 100 million teachers, students and parents use Prodigy!